 DNA sequencing costs are dropping exponentially, and DNA synthesis costs are not far behind.

 These technologies are enabling genome sequencing and engineering at an unprecedented scale.
-Many of the world's most important drugs are derived from nature, found piecemeal without knowledge of the source DNA sequence.
+Many of the world's most important medicines are derived from nature, found by accident without knowledge of the source DNA sequence.
 We start from genomic data, then use our advanced software to identify, prioritize, and generate variants of the most promising molecules for testing.